🗿 Static Objects

 Moving a Static Object

-Static meshes don’t deform, but they can translate, rotate, or scale over time.
-There are two mutually exclusive ways to drive that motion:
+Static meshes do not deform in the simulation, but they can still translate, rotate, scale, or follow an armature pose over time.
+There are three mutually exclusive ways to drive that motion:

 1. Static ops.
 UI-assigned Move By / Spin / Scale entries edited per assigned object inside the group’s Transform sub-box.
-These are declarative (time range + delta/axis/factor) and shipped as a list to the solver at transfer time.
+You give each op a time range and a delta, axis, or factor.

 2. Blender transform keyframes.
 The usual way you animate an object in Blender: select it, hit I on a frame, and pick Location, Rotation, or Scale.
 Any keyframes you set on the object’s own transform channels get picked up automatically.
 The add-on samples the world transform at each keyframe and ships the track, including Bezier handles, so eases you see in the Graph Editor carry over to the simulation.